All Episodes

 A, D, this whole thing, you can go back and look at some of my other videos, but I've optimized all of them.

-If you can, if it's a vitamin, optimize it.
+If it's a vitamin, optimize it.

-Go and find out what the the RDA is and then throw that away and look for something significantly higher than that under the idea that RDA is way too damn low for anything you really need, especially as a cancer patient.
+Go and find out what the RDA is and then throw that away and look for something significantly higher than that under the idea that RDA is way too damn low for anything you really need, especially as a cancer patient.

-And uh so uh so that's one aspect of this.
+And so that's one aspect of this.

-It does you very little, if any good at all, taken without the vitamins, okay.
+It does you very little, if any good at all, taken without the vitamins, okay?

-And we use it for dogs to as a deworming agent, and that's where you'll find it.
+And we use it for dogs as a deworming agent.

 You'll find it on Amazon as a dog deworming agent.

-If you have cancer, in my opinion, you should buy this stuff and Consume it because your cancer is very, very likely to go away, and I'll show you some testimony to that effect in just a minute.
+If you have cancer, in my opinion, you should buy this stuff and consume it because your cancer is very, very likely to go away.

-Here is a, as you can see, it's a U.S. National Library of Medicine, National Institutes of Health, NCBI database, a listing of a journal article about the unexpected antitumor effects of this fenbendazole when combined with supplementary vitamins.
+Here is a, as you can see, it's a U.S. National Library of Medicine, National Institutes of Health, NCBI database, a listing of a journal article about the unexpected anti-tumor effects of this fenbendazole when combined with supplementary vitamins.

 I've received many letters by people that took it or are taking it.

-One guy takes his maintenance dose weekly for whatever reason, he just does it that way as opposed to every day.
+For whatever reason, he just does it that way as opposed to every day.

-Uh and so it's really remarkable.
+And so it's really remarkable.

-And I have that material here, should I be rediagnosed with any kind of cancer?
+And I have that material here should I be re-diagnosed with any kind of cancer.

 If you're constantly exposed to heavy levels of carcinogens, even with a healthy immune system, you will probably develop some signs of cancers.

-But once you've got a condition of having produced cancer cells, then you will find that you will uh have a tendency to produce more of them going forward because your body is is already got that mechanism sitting there just simply sort of turning over.
+But once you've got a condition of having produced cancer cells, then you will find that you will have a tendency to produce more of them going forward because your body is already got that mechanism sitting there just simply sort of turning over.

 So cancer is a metabolic disease.

-Know this from the beginning and instantly, as soon as you receive a diagnosis, stop the intake of all sugars and in my opinion, all carbs for the duration of your treatment.
+Know this from the beginning and instantly, as soon as you receive a diagnosis, stop the intake of all sugars and, in my opinion, all carbs for the duration of your treatment.

 You can get down to a ketogenic period where you just consume fats and proteins and the cancer will wither.

-It it needs sugars, it needs carbs, and it will demand those of you any way it can, and if you deny them, you can starve cancer out.
+It needs carbs and it will demand those of you any way it can.

 So if you want to die quickly of cancer, certainly take a lot of juice and sugar and get that cancer all plumped up so it can eat you right away, hollow you right out.

-Uh so um stop sugar, stop carbs.
+So stop sugar, stop carbs.

 Get your carbs less than 50.